 He speaks of the machines with great respect for their capabilities, although the noise from the hydraulic power packs made them unpopular with those who were used to working in the previously hushed environment of the jig boring section.
 John tells us that in the 1980’s the machines were returned to Peterborough for overhaul and to have the control systems changed for Allen Bradley CNC.
 He provided this photo taken during acceptance trials of one of them at Peterborough.
 John is the gentleman wearing the striped tie.
 Newall’s jig borer specialist, David Graves, is on the right.

-The standard jig borer platform was also used as the basis of two other developments, namely a jig grinder and a spark erosion machine.
+The standard jig borer platform was also used as the basis of three other developments, namely a jig grinder, a vertical inspection machine and a spark erosion machine.
 These are described on subsequent pages but you can jump straight to them by clicking the links.

 Fine Boring Machines.